wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.en.md

     Is it problematic that this file contains more stations than there are reports in the SYNOP message?

+??? success "Click to reveal answer"

+    No, this is not a problem provided that there exists a row in the station list file with a station TSI matching that of the SYNOP report we are trying to convert.

 !!! note

     The station list file is a source of metadata for `synop2bufr` to provide the information missing in the alphanumeric SYNOP report and required in the BUFR SYNOP.

 !!! question
     Convert `message.txt` to BUFR format.

+??? success "Click to reveal answer"

+    This is done using the `transform` command, for example:

+    ```bash
+    synop2bufr data transform --metadata station_list.csv --output-dir ./ --year 2024 --month 09 message.txt
+    ```

 Inspect the resulting BUFR data using `bufr_dump`.